 1. The public body has adopted a written policy allowing for and governing participation of its members by electronic communication means, including an approval process for such participation, subject to the express limitations imposed by this section.
-Once adopted, the policy shall be applied strictly and uniformly, without exception, to the entire membership and without regard to the identity of the member requesting remote participation or the matters that will be considered or voted on at the meeting;
+Once adopted, the policy shall be applied strictly and uniformly, without exception, to the entire membership and without regard to the identity of the member requesting remote participation or the matters that will be considered or voted on at the meeting; and

-2. A quorum of the public body is physically assembled at one primary or central meeting location; and

-3. The public body makes arrangements for the voice of the remote participant to be heard by all persons at the primary or central meeting location.
+2. The public body makes arrangements for the voice of remote participants to be heard by all persons at the primary or central meeting location and for the meeting to be heard by electronic means by remote attendees provided that the electronic means permits at least as many remote attendees as could have reasonably been accommodated at the primary or central meeting location.

 D. The following provisions apply to state public bodies: